jvasile/git-remote-dokuwiki/README.md

 # git-remote-dokuwiki

 A git remote helper that allows you to use git to interact with a DokuWiki.
+You can fetch, edit, and push, just like a real git repo.

 ## Installation